AI Robots: Trading in Every Style

 The average fundamental analysis ratings, where 1 is best and 100 is worst, are as follows

-A.I.dvisor indicates that over the last year, BAC has been closely correlated with WFC.
-These tickers have moved in lockstep 83% of the time.
-This A.I.-generated data suggests there is a high statistical probability that if BAC jumps, then WFC could also see price increases.
+A.I.dvisor indicates that over the last year, SPOT has been loosely correlated with GOOG.
+These tickers have moved in lockstep 58% of the time.
+This A.I.-generated data suggests there is some statistical probability that if SPOT jumps, then GOOG could also see price increases.